Daeva: In the Younger Avesta

 The Vendidad is usually recited after nightfall since the last part of the day is considered to be the time of the demons.
 Because the Vendidad is the means to disable them, this text is said to be effective only when recited between sunset and sunrise.

 In inscriptions

-Old Persian daiva occurs twice in Xerxes' daiva inscription (XPh, early 5th century BCE).
+Old Persian daiva occurs twice in Xerxes' daiva inscription (XPh, early 5th century BC).
 This trilingual text also includes one reference to a daivadana "house of the daivas", generally interpreted to be a reference to a shrine or sanctuary.

 In his inscription, Xerxes records that "by the favour of Ahura Mazda I destroyed that establishment of the daivas and I proclaimed, 'The daivas thou shalt not worship!'"
 This statement has been interpreted either one of two ways.
 Either the statement is an ideological one and daivas were gods that were to be rejected, or the statement was politically motivated and daivas were gods that were followed by (potential) enemies of the state.